splitkb/tenting_puck/README.md

 - Keep the puck dimensions below in mind when designing - don't place tall components below the puck, and keep the puck screw posts clear from parts like hotswap sockets and pads.
 - The puck may be conductive.
 If you're adding a shield net to your keyboard, it can help to ground the puck through that.
 - Keep tolerances in mind: keep a small bit of space around the puck and its posts, so you have a little leeway during assembly.
-- The center hole may be ommitted, most tripods do not have a long enough thread length to use the extra clearance.
+- The center hole may be omitted, most tripods do not have a long enough thread length to use the extra clearance.
 - You may omit screw holes if they don't fit, but do mind that the puck may be conductive and you do need to keep the bottom of the PCB free of any pads or components where the screw post touches.

 ## Dimensions